Adm-Irf/Explore-Penang/README.md

 - A static, client-side website built with **HTML, CSS, and JavaScript**.
 - Hosted on **GitHub Pages** via the repository **`adm-irf.github.io/Explore-Penang`**, so anyone can access it at `https://adm-irf.github.io/Explore-Penang/`.
-- Designed to deliver a clean, responsive, and easy-to-navigate experience — no backend, no build steps, just plain web files.
+- Designed to deliver a clean, responsive, and easy-to-navigate experience

 ---